 - and learning achievement at school, in the family and community

-By continuing to neglect the early stages of a child's development we perpetuate the cycle of poverty, poor mental and physical health, early childhood marriage, and increased drop-out rates especially among girls.
+By continuing to neglect the early stages of a child's development we perpetuate the cycle of poverty, poor mental and physical health, increase the number of children who leave home for street life, early childhood marriage, and increased drop-out rates especially among girls.